VolpeUSDOT/FTOT-Public/docs/index.md

 4. Additional transportation network data is required to run FTOT.
 In addition, documentation and supplementary scenario data are provided to acclimate you to running FTOT.
 This documentation and scenario dataset can be downloaded directly from [here](https://volpeusdot.github.io/FTOT-Public/data_download.html).
 Only the most recent version of the zip needs to be downloaded.

 5. Extract the contents to within the C:\FTOT directory on your machine.
 After you download and save this data, your C:\FTOT directory should contain a scenarios folder and a documentation folder in addition to the existing folder and files.

 ![](https://user-images.githubusercontent.com/18051014/60043529-49d92200-968e-11e9-87fd-0ecf95341035.png)

 Inside the scenarios folder should be a common_data folder along with directories containing quick start scenarios and reference scenarios.

-#### Install Required Programs
+#### Install required programs

 6. See Section 2 of the FTOT User Guide documentation for the latest detailed installation instructions.
 If you need to run a legacy copy of FTOT compatible with ArcGIS rather than ArcGIS Pro, consult these [separate legacy instructions](https://volpeusdot.github.io/FTOT-Public/installation_old.html).